As an Amazon Associate, we earn from qualifying purchases. Learn more

 You are…Buy this

-Building setsFlagship or Heritage
+Building setsFlagship or the Heritage mega box

-Chasing rookie valueTopps Chrome / Chrome Update
+Chasing rookie valueTopps Chrome — the Chrome Update mega box chromes the year’s rookie class

 Buying one box as a giftSee our gift guide